Why Do You Need A Furnace Tune-Up?

 7. Check Vents for Blockage

-If your furnace vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
-Be sure the surrounding region is clear of leaves, animal nests, or snow/ice.
+If you have a furnace that vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
+Make sure the space doesn’t have leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?